HathorNetwork/hathor-wallet-mobile/QA.md

     1. Open About and go back.
     1. Click on Register a Token and check whether the camera loads correctly.
     1. Go to Manual Info, type anything and get an Invalid Configuration string.

-    1. Test Biometry (Only close the app on the steps required, this is important)
+1. **Biometry tests (Only close the app on the steps required, this is important)**
+    1. Test old Biometry mode
+        1. Go to unleash and disable the `safe-biometry-mode.rollout` for this wallet.
+        1. Close the app and open, navigate to Settings > Security.
         1. Enable biometry (either Fingerprint, FaceID or TouchID depending on the device)
         1. Send 1 HTR to your own address (it will ask for the biometry instead of pin)
         1. Change the pin